FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

     sudo pip install flask-mysql
     ```
     for good measure, restart apache as well with a good ol' `sudo systemctl restart apache2` and see if it runs by typing `127.0.0.1` into your internet browser of choice!

+### **Miscellaneous - Understanding Scouting App With Examples**
+-
+    3.1 - Databases use tables and other items to well, store data.
+Here is how we [set up the data to be stored](https://docs.google.com/spreadsheets/d/1lCQqQTsaWcqok09gHu-j7aPdQEGYPZY-G7KIvSE3v24/edit?usp=sharing).

+    3.2 - If you are unfamiliar with MySQL, there are some [sources](https://dev.mysql.com/doc/connector-python/en/connector-python-example-ddl.html) to get your started, mainly the structure and how to edit an already existing file.
+There are also [some information](https://dev.mysql.com/doc/connector-python/en/connector-python-example-cursor-transaction.html) on how the connector-python works in case you're a lol' bookworm.

+    3.3 - Finally, and arguably the most important information you need to know, a basic knowledge of Python and HTML.
+The offial MySql with Python documentation can be found [here](https://dev.mysql.com/doc/connector-python/en/connector-python-examples.html).
+Additionally a "crash course" concerning html and css can be found [here](https://youtube.com/playlist?list=PLblA84xge2_y8F1K0wzPia9V_ULVcfg4k) if you are unfamilliar.